paddor/omq-cli/README.md

 omq pipe --in -c ipc://@a -c ipc://@b --out -c ipc://@sink -P 4 -e '$F'
 ```

 `-P`/`--parallel` requires all endpoints to be `--connect`.
-In parallel mode, each Ractor worker gets its own PULL/PUSH pair connecting to all endpoints.
+In parallel mode, each Ractor worker

-Note: in Ractor workers, use `__F` instead of `$F` (global variables aren't shared across Ractors).
+gets its own PULL/PUSH pair connecting to all endpoints.

 ## Transient mode